nomic-ai/gpt4all/README.md

 * https://gpt4all.io/models/ggml-wizardLM-7B.q4_2.bin (md5sum 99e6d129745a3f1fb1121abed747b05a) An non-commercially licensable model based on Llama 7b and trained by Microsoft and Peking University.
 * https://gpt4all.io/models/ggml-stable-vicuna-13B.q4_2.bin (md5sum 6cb4ee297537c9133bddab9692879de0) An non-commercially licensable model based on Llama 13b and RLHF trained by Stable AI.

+## Terminal Only Interface with no Qt dependency

+Check out https://github.com/kuvaus/LlamaGPTJ-chat which is using the llmodel backend so it is compliant with our ecosystem and all models downloaded above should work with it.

 ## Contributing

 * Pull requests welcome.
 See the feature wish list for ideas :)